What is dbSheetClient?

 Customs clearance/work result data

-If you want to make your end-user Excel or Access work into a system with:
+If you want to make your end-user Excel or Access operations into a system with:

 - Immediate data delivery and sharing;